tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/apply_col_default_to_existing_row.md

 FROM numbers(10)
 ```

-However, you will often find that, in the future, you now want to modify this column to remove `Nullable` and insert a default value instead of nulls.
+However, you will often find that you eventually want to modify this column to remove `Nullable` and insert a default value instead of nulls.

 ```sql
 ALTER TABLE deleteme MODIFY COLUMN `date` DEFAULT now()